PyCQA/redbaron/docs/basics.rst

 (just like a BeautifulSoup instance).

 There are 2 families of Node in RedBaron: NodeList and standalone Node.
-Since a Python program is a list of operations, RedBaron will always be a NodeList.
+Since a will see that later) and standalone Node.
+Since a Python program is a list of operations, RedBaron will always be a list.
 This is why when displayed you see integers on the left, those are the index in the list of the nodes of the right, so as expected: